 - I use all thighs.
 (Even my husband, the white meat guy, loves it!)
 Feel free to use a combination of chicken thighs, legs and breasts.

 - Don’t have Balsamic Vinegar?
-No problem, just substitute any wine vinegar, red or white and add about 3 tablespoons brown sugar ( I use coconut sugar in place of brown).
+No problem, just substitute any wine vinegar, red or white and add about 3 tablespoons brown sugar (or use coconut sugar in place of brown).

 - Try different spices.
 Basil instead of thyme or smoked paprika for the plain.